 Hyperhidrosis is excessive sweating.
-It is possible that it’s caused by an underlying medical condition, as a side-effect of medication or, for older women, as a result of the menopause.
+It is possible that it’s caused by an underlying medical condition, as a side-effect of medication or, for older women, as a result of menopause.
 However, for the majority of sufferers, there is no cause.

 The most common condition we treat is axillary hyperhidrosis, or excessive underarm sweating.
 While it is not a dangerous condition, it causes much embarrassment which can lead to social isolation and mental health problems.